stefanKuijers/live-templates/README.md

    - change the routerURL on line 27 to the url of your router
    - include script on the page(s) where you require live reload

 Disclaimer
 --------------
 Tested with Ionic and Angular.
 Should work with many other front-end frameworks eventhough it now only recognizes templates with .html or .jade

+This is just a quick-fix.
+Suggestions and pull requests are welcome

 Credits
 --------------